Irene Natividad: Global Summit of Women

 To promote women's economic opportunities and advancement, Natividad has convened the Global Summit of Women, star-studded forums for women in business and government globally.
 The first Global Summit of Women took place in 1990 in Canada, with the second taking place in 1992 in Dublin, Ireland, followed by Taipei in 1994.
 Since the 1997 Summit in Miami, Florida, the Global Summit of Women has taken place annually.
 Informally called the Davos for Women by participants, the Summit focuses on sharing best practices and working strategies that advance women’s economic status globally.
 In recent years, over 1,000 women from over 60 countries consistently attend each Summit, with participants ranging from Heads of State and women government ministers of various portfolios to male and female senior executives of multinational corporations to women entrepreneurs of small and mid-sized businesses.

 Over the three-decade history of the Global Summit of Women, participants have included South African President Nelson Mandela, numerous sitting Presidents including Mary Robinson of Ireland, Vaira Vike-Freiberga of Latvia, Gloria Macapagal-Arroyo of the Philippines, Michelle Bachelet of Chile, and Tarja Halonen of Finland, Prime Minister of Japan Shinzo Abe, Prime of France Manuel Valls, and corporate leaders including PepsiCo Chair and CEO Indra Nooyi and Chair of MCM Holdings AG Sung Joo Kim.

-An off-shoot of the Global Summit of Women is the internationally-renowned Corporate Women Directors International (CWDI), which conducts research on women on the boards of directors of top companies globally.
+An off-shoot of the Global Summit of Women is the internationally renowned Corporate Women Directors International (CWDI), which conducts research on women on the boards of directors of top companies globally.
 CWDI is frequently cited in the global media on the topic of women on boards.
-As Chairperson of CWDI, Natividad has authored 31 reports since 1997, including six editions of the CWDI Report on Women Board Directors of the Fortune Global 200 between the years of 2004 and 2019.
+As chairperson of CWDI, Natividad has authored 31 reports since 1997, including six editions of the CWDI Report on Women Board Directors of the Fortune Global 200 between the years of 2004 and 2019.

 She has also advocated for countries to take proactive measures to accelerate gender diversity on corporate boards.
-Among the venues in which she has spoken on the issue include:
+The venues in which she has spoken on the issue include: